 A BEECHCRAFT KING AIR B200, N257CG, was destroyed on April 4, 2003, at 0935 EDT when it crashed into a building in Leominster, Mass.
 The FAR Part 91 flight was on approach to Fitchburg (Massachusetts) Municipal Airport (FIT) after a one-hour IMC leg from La Guardia Airport (LGA) in New York City.
 The ATP-certificated pilot, the commercial-rated copilot and four passengers were fatally injured.
 One passenger was seriously injured, but survived to talk with NTSB investigators; one person ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Approach to a Stall Two turboprops -- a King Air and a TBM 700 -- stall and crash in the final moments of minimums approaches.".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Approach to a Stall Two turboprops -- a King Air and a TBM 700 -- stall and crash in the final moments of minimums approaches.".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.